About the programme

 This is in response to the recommendations in Universities UK (UUK)’s taskforce report which aims to 'change the culture' in higher education.

-The second round of funding invites applications for up to £50,000, to be match-funded by the institution by either investment or resource.
+The second round of funding invited applications for up to £50,000, to be match-funded by the institution by either investment or resource.

-Projects must target hate crime and online harassment or a combination of both.
+Projects had to target hate crime and online harassment or a combination of both.

 - Projects should take a collaborative approach and include key stakeholders to maximise impact.

 - Funding applications should demonstrate an effective partnership with the National Union of Students that draws on their knowledge, skills and influence.

 - Applications could include work across a variety of levels of development, from initial baseline projects through to more nuanced or developed projects.

 - Institutions successful in the first round could bid for further funding in the second round for distinct project work or extensions of existing project work that comply with the themes and selection criteria.

 This funding round in February 2017 had a focus on tackling sexual violence on campus.
 Funds of up to £50,000 (match-funded by institutions) were allocated to 63 projects across English universities and eligible further education colleges.